Speaker Profile

 Stem Cell-Targeted Therapeutics: Small Molecules & Biologics

-• Chair: Catriona Jamieson, UC San Diego
+• Chair: Catriona Jamieson, UCSD

 • Irving L. Weissman, Stanford